ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 <p align="right"> (Recent update on 2024/03) </p>

-**Dr. Chunqi JIANG** has been focusing on research about marine microbiology, particularly the family *Vibrionaceae*, using genomic methods.
-He is experienced in next-generation sequencing (such as Nanopore sequencing technology), *de novo* assembly, and genomic analyses.
-From now on, he has started to explore the interesting dynamics/functions and new knowledge of marine microorganisms using **BIG DATA (Metagenomics)**.
+**Dr. Chunqi Jiang** specializes in marine microbiology with a particular focus on the *Vibrionaceae* family, utilizing advanced genomic techniques.
+He has extensive experience with next-generation sequencing technologies, including Nanopore sequencing, as well as *de novo* assembly and genomic analyses.
+Currently, Dr. Jiang is expanding his research to explore the dynamics, functions, and novel insights of marine microorganisms through **BIG DATA (Metagenomics)**, with an initial focus on the phylum ***Chloroflexota***.

 Please feel free to contact him if any queries (中文/ENGLISH/日本語).